 Key Duties and Responsibilities:

-- Manages the implementation of the Early Escalera & Escalera programs, which serves students in grades 9 through 12.
+- Manages the implementation of Escalera afterschool programming, which serves students in grades 9 through 12.

 - Plans and conducts recruitment and retention outreach for students in the program.

 - Builds and maintains a positive relationship with key staff and administrators at designated school site